 The "National" hive is the most popular in the UK and suits non-prolific or native type bees admirably.
-However it may not be the best answer if you keep more prolific bees, but the B.S.
-Commercial brood box or 14" x 12" box can be used to house such bees, yet retaining compatibility with the National parts.
+However, it may not be the best answer if you keep more prolific bees, unless you use the deeper 14" x 12", or multiple boxes for the brood area such as "double brood" or "brood and a half".

-The WBC hive accepts British standard frames, the same as the National, but has reduced in popularity due to its complexity and cost.
+The WBC hive accepts B.S. frames, the same as the National, but has reduced in popularity due to its complexity and cost.

 The Smith hive takes frames that are "standard" apart from shorter lugs.
+It is the cheapest hive with the same capacity as the National, but smaller in length owing to the shorter lugs.
 It is popular in Scotland and the North of England.

 Non-standard B.S and accessories.